Shariiii/Anomic-Stuff/Logs and Info [Read Me].md

 - If i ever make more scripts for same game i will post them here
 - If there is something wrong with the scripts or you wish to give suggestions or maybe request a script for Anomic Join... https://discord.gg/jFV5SEe4jc

+Update 3:
+- From now all those scripts that got fixed will use a shared file to bypass same stuff so i won't have to update 69 scripts each time they make dumb patches to anti tp or other stuff.......
+- Fixed and Updated:
+- - Anti Anti Teleport But Less Taxing
+- - Anti Noclip Bypass
+- - Anti Spawn CD
+- - Baton Farm Script
+- - Pick All UnLocked Printers
+- - Pick all dropped tools
+- - Unlock and Cash Printers
+- - WalkSpeed Bypass

 Update 2:
 - Added Anti Spawn CD which removes cooldown that stops you from spawning again at same location of the map